sandoche/Jekyll-webpack-boilerplate/README.md

 - [x] Create footer
 - [x] Check for markdown
 - [x] See for page and post translations
+- [ ] Check with the blog post what is missing
 - [ ] Use path resolve in the webpack config
 - [ ] Try to put CSS & JS Hash for prod
 - [ ] Fix CSS minification and map for debug in dev